 My organizing career began unofficially as a child, growing up on Amelia Island, Florida.
 There I discovered my organizing “gene” when I found I enjoyed keeping the junk room shipshape and tidy.
 Later, in East Tennessee, my current home, my organizing skills were honed by raising three sons and four daughters.

-Life, though, is not all about being organized to the point of being rigid.
-Life is to enjoy!
+Life, though, is not just about being organized – Life is to enjoy!
 Helping clients get organized is very satisfying to me because I’m contributing to other people’s quality of life.
 My business philosophy is “Simple is Smart.”
 What’s the simplest way we can organize things?

 My clients range from residential to business.
 My intent is to help them accomplish their goals.
 How?